 What was your favorite Honors moment?

-Graduation (the Honors Ceremony) was kind of cool to see everyone in their caps and gowns in their Golden colors.
-I think, in retrospect, the first year of honors I felt when I was going through the two prerequisite courses - Honors 1000 and PS 1010 - and going to the Redford Theater or going to Eastern Market, it felt kind of like a mandated field trip.
-But in retrospect, I've gone back to Eastern Market on my own because I felt comfortable going back because I had gone with Honors and I have gone other places in Detroit and revisited it because I felt comfortable with kind of being in that environment and having that initial exposure.
-Even though I didn't feel like it at the time, I think that my favorite moment would have to actually seeing those places for the first time surrounded by my peers, surrounded by my professors and really being encouraged to explore because that kind of percolated throughout the rest of my career at Wayne State.
+Graduation (the Honors Ceremony) was kind of cool to see everyone in their caps and gowns in their golden colors!
+I think, in retrospect, the first year of Honors, when I was going through two prerequisite courses - Honors 1000 and PS 1010 - and going to the Redford Theater or going to Eastern Market, it felt kind of like a mandated field trip.
+But I’ve found that I've gone back to Eastern Market or the DIA or other places in Detroit on my own because I felt comfortable going back because I had gone with Honors.
+Even though I didn't feel like it at the time, I think that my favorite moment would have to actually seeing those places for the first time surrounded by my peers and my professors and really being encouraged to explore because that kind of percolated throughout the rest of my career at Wayne State.

 What advice would you give to incoming students to Wayne State and the Irvin D. Reid Honors College?

 I would say to take advantage of every resource that's being offered to you.
-It may seem kind of silly to really kind of reach out to your Deans or reach out to administrators and try and work with them and try and be supported by them.
-It makes them feel like a teacher’s pet or something, but at the end of the day, these people are individuals who have a lot of power and a lot of influence at the University and they can use that to lift up students who they recognize are really catalyst for change or are leaders in their community.
+It may seem kind of silly to really reach out to your Deans or administrators and try and work with them and be supported by them.
+It can make you feel like you’re trying to be a teacher’s pet!
+But, at the end of the day, these people are individuals who have a lot of power and a lot of influence at the University and they can use that to lift up students who they recognize are really catalysts for change or are leaders in their community.
 So if you demonstrate that you are really trying to make an impact or that you're really interested in working with these administrators, Honors has a plethora of resources that can really uplift students.
-But I think taking advantage of your community and the resources in the individuals that holds is one of the best things that an honor student can do.
+But I think taking advantage of your community and the resources in the individuals that holds is one of the best things that an Honors student can do.